esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 **Remember the following! 🚨**
 >... the important thing to keep in mind is that you should always pick the correct heading level for the content within an overall semantic page structure. **A proper semantic structure is one the most important things in accessibility.**

+>💡Tip
+>Don’t use headings for their font sizes.
+That’s what CSS is for!